Ziumper/ziumper.github.io/_posts/en/2025-03-06-testing-error-handling-in-gdscript.md

 This is a small price to pay for transparent and convenient error handling validation in GDScript.
 There's definitely room for improvement, but I'll leave that for the next article.

+### Possible Improvements

+In short, this approach can be improved in the following ways:

+- Add verification of the returned error code and handle it properly.
+- Validate the returned error code in tests.
+- Implement a custom logging layer or service for error handling.